-Suzanne has advised both insurers and individuals on numerous occasions on professional negligence on planning matters the majority of which settle prior to court action.
-However she did appear for the successful party in Motorcrown Petroleum Ltd one of the leading cases on professional negligence in the planning context.
+From time to time Suzanne has advised both insurers and individuals on planning related professional negligence issues, the majority of which, fortunately settle prior to court.
+However she did appear, albeit some time ago, for the successful party in Motorcrown Petroleum Ltd one of the leading cases on professional negligence in the planning context.

 Suzanne has also been appointed as an Independent Planning Counsel under the provisions of the Arbitration Act 1996 in contractual disputes over residential development.